 Congress provided $10 million to the Department of Homeland Security for the FY16 Countering Violent Extremism (CVE) Grant Program.
 DHS awarded those funds to 26 state and local government agencies, non-profit organizations, and universities in July 2017 in accordance with the Notice of Funding Opportunity.
-On this page, the Office of Terrorism Prevention Partnerships (OTPP) shares information useful to practitioners in communities across the country and provides how DHS assesses and monitors the projects in this program.
+On this page, the Office for Targeted Violence and Terrorism Prevention (TVTP) shares information useful to practitioners in communities across the country and provides how DHS assesses and monitors the projects in this program.
 The grant projects all contribute to the prevention of terrorism in the areas they serve, but also provide performance metrics, lessons learned, and promising practices that communities can replicate to build a nationwide terrorism prevention infrastructure.
 The need for additional community based efforts is high, DHS assesses very few communities have viable prevention and intervention capabilities.
 By sharing information here, DHS hopes that more communities can begin to develop their own capabilities.

 DHS Grants Supporting Terrorism Prevention: Conceptual Framework